tldr-pages/tldr/pages/common/hugo.md

 # hugo

-> Hugo is a fast and flexible static site generator.
+> Hugo is a static site generator.
 > More information: <https://gohugo.io>.

 - Create a new Hugo site: